chris-short/devopsish.com/content/post/094/index.md

 [Increasing Security of Istio Deployments by Removing the Need for Privileged Containers](https://blog.openshift.com/increasing-security-of-istio-deployments-by-removing-the-need-for-privileged-containers/): "Pods that belong to the Istio mesh require elevated privileges in order to function properly.
 In this article we will present the istio-pod-network-controller, a solution to mitigate this issue."

-[How to Fix ‘Dark Debt’ in Your IT Organization’s Culture](https://devops.com/how-to-fix-dark-debt-in-your-it-organizations-culture/): This is a great article about culture and debt and its implication.
+[How to Fix ‘Dark Debt' in Your IT Organization's Culture](https://devops.com/how-to-fix-dark-debt-in-your-it-organizations-culture/): This is a great article about culture and debt and its implication.

 [Buildah](https://buildah.io/) now has a proper website.